antoshinyp/UniversalAidAgent/frontend/README.md

 - **Email Notification:** Not fully implemented.
 Some parts may be incomplete or non-functional.

 ## Features
-- Child protection incident reporting
+- Human protection incident reporting
 - Country-specific guidelines and emergency contacts
 - AI-powered recommendations (Azure OpenAI)
 - Secure authentication (Azure AD)